 NYSE American: SVM

 VANCOUVER, BC, Sept.
-27, 2021 /PRNewswire/ – Silvercorp Metals Inc. («Silvercorp» or the «Company») (TSX: SVM) (NYSE American: SVM) is pleased to report on innovative waste reduction initiatives undertaken at the Company’s mines.
-Silvercorp’s key values – respect, equality, and responsibility – guide the Company’s environmental, social, and governance («ESG») efforts.
-Silvercorp strives to create «Green Mines» and pursue sustainable development initiatives throughout the mining lifecycle by integrating efficient technology and innovative systems into mine planning and ESG management practices.
+30, 2021 /PRNewswire/ – Silvercorp Metals Inc. («Silvercorp» or the «Company») (TSX: SVM) (NYSE American: SVM) is pleased to report on innovative water treatment initiatives undertaken at the Company’s mines.
+Silvercorp strives to create «Green Mines» and pursue sustainable development initiatives throughout the mining lifecycle by integrating efficient technology and innovative systems into mine planning and ESG management practices, including in the area of water usage, a key topic for the mining industry.
+Silvercorp recycles and integrates treated water from its mines for use in its processing plants, dust suppression, landscaping, agriculture, and irrigation, to meet its goal of reducing freshwater consumption.

 Silvercorp is a profitable Canadian mining company producing silver, lead and zinc metals in concentrates from mines in China.
 The Company’s goal is to continuously create healthy returns to shareholders through efficient management, organic growth and the acquisition of profitable projects.
 Silvercorp balances profitability, social and environmental relationships, employees’ wellbeing, and sustainable development.
 For more information, please visit our website at www.silvercorp.ca